COVID-19 Updates for the Trades: Coronavirus Resources, Links, Headlines for Contractors

 That’s good advice.
 HVAC companies (and those in all the trades) build their reputation over the years and grow trust by educating customers.
 Destroying that trust for what we all hope will be a short-term problem with COVID-19 would be incredibly short-sighted.

 But what does being a beacon of truth look like?
 According to Atkins, contractors should educate clients on indoor air quality and the Coronavirus by telling them:

 Source control is the first step.
 Customers should be advised to follow CDC guidelines on social distancing, handwashing, covering the nose and mouth when coughing or sneezing, etc. Same as with odor, mold or other contaminants — any virus within a residence or business is your virus.
 It won’t come from an external airborne source, or from the factory.

 The air can spread contaminants.
 Viruses, including Coronavirus, as well as fungi, mold and bacteria can be spread through the air.
 Viruses, though, making it difficult for a standard air filter to catch them.

 An HVAC system can allow biological contaminants to thrive.
 Your unit can provide the food (through skin cells in the system), moisture and the absences of ultraviolet light.

 An ultraviolet system will not, by itself, keep your home virus- or mold-free.
 A limited “kill zone” can limit its effectiveness.
 Viruses can be particularly resistant, or not.
-And according to ASHRAE, the reduction level for viruses can vary over several orders of magnitude.
+And according to ASHRAE, the reduction level for viruses .

 But an ultraviolet light system can be part of the answer, combined with proper hygiene, social distancing and improved indoor air quality.
-With customers frightened by Coronavirus, HVAC companies can shine a light, ultraviolet or otherwise, on the facts of indoor air quality.
+With customers frightened by Coronavirus, HVAC companies can shine a light, ultraviolet or otherwise, on the facts of .